-Vegan shoe brands we love from Canada
+Vegan shoe brands we love

-Best known for its washable women flats and shoes, Rothy’s offers a selection of vegan shoes made from recycled plastic bottles.
+Best known for its washable women's flats and shoes, Rothy’s offers a selection of vegan shoes made from recycled plastic bottles.
 You will find something for everyone in the family here, and with sustainable practices to boot, they make for one of the best ethical vegan shoe brands.

-Rothy’s Materials and fabrics;
+Rothy’s fabrics and materials